-- The final approach to the finish shall be clearly defined with markers of a distinctive colour and shall comprise the boundary of the course. - 8.1.2.2 The area leading to the finish apparatus should be clearly marked by rows of buoys which narrow as they get closer to the finish wall.
-For World Aquatic events these buoys shall be inflatable tubes.

-- 8.1.2.3 The finish shall be clearly defined and marked by a vertical face. - The finish apparatus should, where possible, be a vertical wallfinish plate at least 5 metres wide fixed if necessary to floatation devices, securely fastened in place so as not to be moved by wind, tide or the force of a competitor striking the wall.
+- 8.1.2.1 The final approach to the finish shall be clearly defined with markers of a distinctive colour and shall comprise the boundary of the course. - 8.1.2.2 The area leading to the finish apparatus should be clearly marked by rows of buoys which narrow as they get closer to the finish wall.
+For World Aquatic events these buoys shall be inflatable tubes. - 8.1.2.3 The finish shall be clearly defined and marked by a vertical face. - 8.1.2.4 The finish apparatus should, where possible, be a finish plate at least 5 metres wide fixed if necessary to floatation devices, securely fastened in place so as not to be moved by wind, tide or the force of a competitor striking the wall.
 The finish should be filmed and recorded from each side and above by a video system with slow motion and recall facilities including timing equipment.
 For Olympic Games, World Aquatics Championships and other World Aquatics competitions this is mandatory.